 The car accident attorneys at Pritzker Hageman Law Firm have won many multi-million dollar settlements for clients and families seeking compensation and justice.
-You can speak to a lawyer at Pritzker Hageman Law Firm by calling 1-888-377-8900 or by filling out a consultation request form.

 Try to stay calm.
 A cool head can make a difference.
 Locate witnesses and get their names, addresses and telephone numbers.
 Exchange information, including insurance data, with the other driver.
 Call the police.
 If there is debris from the crash, think about returning and taking photos.
 Don’t discuss the facts of the accident with anybody else, unless you’re asked by the police.
 Tell them the truth.
 If you have been hurt, make sure you get medical care as soon as you can.
 Call your insurance agent and promptly report the crash.
 Don’t discuss any aspect of the collision or your injuries with the other person’s insurance company representative.
 No matter what that person tells you, you are not obligated to be interviewed.

 Whether it’s five minutes or five weeks after a crash, don’t discuss it with the other person’s insurance company representative.
 These people are called adjusters.
 They’re not bad people, but their job is to get as much information about the collision or your injuries and then try to use it against you.
 You can talk about the crash with your insurance company.
 In fact, your policy says you must cooperate with your insurance company.
 But even so, your insurance company is going to look out for its own interests before it looks out for yours.
 That’s why it’s a good idea to talk to a lawyer before you talk to any insurance company.
 Our attorneys have handled cases involving the following insurance companies: GEICO, Allstate, American Family, State Farm, Nationwide, Travelers, Progressive, Farmers and Liberty Mutual.